gastonstat/letter-of-rec/README.md

 Assuming that I have a bit of spare time, and that I know you enough, to consider the possibility of writing a letter I use the following criteria:

-- I've known you for at least one year: I know your name, what your major is, and I also know a bit about you.
+- :calendar: I've known you for at least one year: I know your name, what your major is, and I also know a bit about you.
 - You took a 3-unit course with me (e.g. Stat 133, 151A, 154) and received a score in the
 top 25th percentile.